Honno/events-site/README.md

 ---

-## Footer of Shame
+## Footnotes of Shame

 Why did I use Pug and not a proper dynamic front end thingymaic?
 Because I'm an idiot.

 Are the organiser actions secure?
 No, as I was going to provide a secure session token but had time constraints—turns out web dev is hard.
 And yes, I failed to provide server-side vetting of POST requests in time too :(